 Already at the opening of Museum De Lakenhal in 1874, it was regarded as highly regrettable that not a single painting of Leiden's most famous son was on display.
 Only in 2012, this was finally redeemed.
 In that year, Museum De Lakenhal succeeded in buying a painting by Rembrandt - and even a painting from the earliest period of his career, when he still lived and worked in Leiden.

 EARLIEST KNOWN WORK

 At the exhibition 'Rondom Rembrandt' (Around Rembrandt) in 1968, a special small panel was displayed for the first time, though at the time it had not yet been established for certain that it was indeed a painting by Rembrandt.
 Only after a restoration in 1992, it was indisputably established that it was by his own hand, and had been painted around 1624.
 So this had to be the earliest known work of the master!

 Dit tafereeltje met een brillenverkoper is een allegorie op het gezicht.
 Het behoort tot een serie van de vijf zintuigen die Rembrandt rond 1624 schilderde.
 Hij was toen ongeveer achttien jaar oud; het zijn Rembrandts vroegst bekende werken.
 Hoewel het werk nog vrij onbeholpen oogt, loopt het in aandacht voor clair-obscur en psychologie van de figuren vooruit op het latere werk waarmee Rembrandt beroemd zou worden.
-De kleding van de brillenverkoper is die van zigeuners of Oosterse marskramers, die indertijd hun waren op jaarmarkten aanboden.Read more
+De kleding van de brillenverkoper is die van Oosterse marskramers, die indertijd hun waren op jaarmarkten aanboden.Read more

 THE SPECTACLES PEDLAR